-Anticipation is reaching astronomic levels while walking toward the resort, smile on your face (under your mask of course!), and as The Joker would say:
+Anticipation is reaching astronomic levels while walking toward the resort, smile on your face, and as The Joker would say:

 Where should you start the most legendary powder day?
 Take the trail less traveled and start your day on Winter Park side.
 Get off at the top of The Gondola and begin the day heading down March Hare.
 Cut left to White Rabbit and make your way to Olympia Express.

 The warm-up turns felt great, you’re looking great, and some more challenging runs are calling your name.
 From here, take either Jabberwocky or Cheshire Cat to get some untouched freshies!
 Jabberwocky is a blue run and the left side will be nice and soft for those who are new to powder.
 For more of a test, try Cheshire Cat.
 Cheshire Cat is a blue-black and both the right or left side will be great for some of those powder turns.
 After experiencing the surfy snow, bypass the Olympia and Looking Glass and keep heading down toward the Pioneer Express on Wagon Train.

 After getting off at the top of Pioneer, for those who want to practice more turns on the soft snow, head down to Quickdraw via Sundance.
 Make sure you head right when it forks so you don’t stay on Sundance, the right side of Quickdraw will be the freshest.